-There are three types of legal protection for consignors: the Uniform Commercial Code, state consignment laws, and written consignment agreements.
+There are three types of legal protection for consignors: (i) the Uniform Commercial Code (UCC); (ii) state consignment laws, and (iii) written consignment agreements.
 You may, however, find some of the laws difficult to comprehend, inconsistent, and expensive to enforce.
 Below is a brief summary of these legal protections.

 The UCC is not always so helpful, however.
 Under the UCC, if a gallery files for bankruptcy pursuant to the U.S. Bankruptcy Code, the gallery's creditors can seize your consigned goods as payment for the gallery's debts!
 In other words, anyone owed money by the gallery can take your crafts as payment.
 You must stand in line behind the other creditors in bankruptcy court and hope that the judge awards you some compensation for your consigned goods.

 You can avoid this unhappy outcome by fulfilling one of following three requirements under the UCC:

-Although crafts people rarely use these cumbersome UCC requirements, you may find it worthwhile -- in the case of high-ticket, one-of-a-kind crafts items -- to file the UCC form.
+Although artists rarely follow these cumbersome UCC requirements, you may find it worthwhile.
+This is particularly true if you are consigning high-ticket, one-of-a-kind craft items.
 The filing creates a lien (a legal claim over property) elevating you to the level of a "secured creditor" and putting you at the head of the line in bankruptcy court.
 If you do file the form and obtain the lien, you must remove the lien at the time of any sale.

-Most crafts workers will find the third requirement difficult to accomplish since it requires proof that creditors of the gallery were aware of the consignment.
-Some consignors (the artists or crafts workers) have accomplished this requirement by sending the creditors a copy of the consignment agreement.
-As you can imagine, the average crafts worker -- who does not know who the creditors are and who may not have a written consignment agreement -- would find this impractical.
+Most artists would find the third requirement difficult to accomplish, since it requires proof that creditors of the gallery were aware of the consignment.
+Some consignors have accomplished this requirement by sending the creditors a copy of the consignment agreement.
+As you can imagine, the average artist, who does not know who the creditors are and who may not have a written consignment agreement, would find this impractical.

-Because the UCC has proven to be frightening for crafts people, many states have passed special consignment laws to protect artists from gallery abuses and bankruptcy.
-So far, 31 states have passed art consignment laws -- Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Florida, Georgia, Hawaii, Idaho, Illinois, Iowa, Kentucky, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Ohio, Oregon, Pennsylvania, Tennessee, Texas, Washington, and Wisconsin.
+Because the UCC requirements can be a tough fit for the artist culture, many states have passed special consignment laws to protect artists from gallery abuses and bankruptcy.
+So far, 31 states have passed art consignment laws: Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Florida, Georgia, Hawaii, Idaho, Illinois, Iowa, Kentucky, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Ohio, Oregon, Pennsylvania, Tennessee, Texas, Washington, and Wisconsin.

-Most of these state laws provide a shield from a consignee's bankruptcy by eliminating the ability of creditors to seize consigned goods.
-(In reality, enforcing these laws usually requires hiring a lawyer and filing claims in bankruptcy court.
+Most of these state laws provide a shield from a consignee's bankruptcy by eliminating creditors' ability to seize consigned goods.
+In reality, enforcing these laws usually requires hiring a lawyer and filing claims in bankruptcy court.
 This process can be expensive, sometimes more expensive than the value of the artists' goods.
 Moreover, many of the state laws require a written consignment agreement as a condition for enforcing the law.

 Determining whether your artwork qualifies as "art" under state laws can be confusing.
 Many state consignment laws apply only to "fine art."
-Fine art is traditionally defined as a painting, sculpture, drawing of graphic art, or print, but not multiples.
-Other states -- for example, Arizona and Ohio -- specifically include crafts under consignment laws (defining them as any work made from clay, textile, fiber, wood, metal, plastic, or glass).
+Fine art is traditionally defined as a painting, sculpture, drawing, graphic art, or print, but not multiples.
+Some states, like Arizona and Ohio, specifically include crafts under consignment laws (defining them as any work made from clay, textile, fiber, wood, metal, plastic, or glass).

 Traditionally, most artists have used oral agreements to establish consignments.
-Today, you should really use a written consignment contract, since it can provide benefits for you, obligations for the gallery, and, most importantly, is required under many state's consignment laws.
+Instead, you should insist on using a written consignment contract, since it can provide benefits for you, obligations for the gallery, and, most importantly, is required under many state's consignment laws.

 Your consignment agreement should include:

-Also, if possible, include an attorney fee provision (the loser in a lawsuit pays the winner's attorney fees) and an arbitration provision (requiring settlement by a private arbitrator, not a judge).
+Also, if possible, include an attorney fee provision (saying that the loser in a lawsuit pays the winner's attorney fees) and an arbitration provision (requiring settlement by a private arbitrator, not a judge).
 These provisions create incentives for rapid settlement of all (non-bankruptcy-related) disputes.

 Take care of the legal and business side of things now, so you can focus on creating your crafts.
-Get The Craft Artist's Legal Guide by Rich Stim (Nolo).
-And for help sorting out the legal issues involved in the ownership, protection and transfer of visual artworks, get Nolo's eFormKit Protect Your Artwork, by Richard Stim (Nolo).
+For help sorting out the legal issues involved in the ownership, protection, and transfer of visual artworks, get Protect Your Rights as an Artist by Richard Stim (Nolo).